 E.ON Hungária Zrt is Hungary's leading energy provider, recognized as one of the country's ten largest companies in terms of revenue for years.
-Based on investments realized, E.ON AG has been the top investor in Hungary since 2006 through E.ON Energie, E.ON Hungária Zrt's majority stockholder, and through the Hungarian subsidiaries of E.ON Ruhrgas.
+Based on investments realized, E.ON SE has been the top investor in Hungary since 2006 throgh its Hungarian subsidiaries.

 E.ON Hungária Zrt's electricity providers supply customers in the Transdanubian region and Eastern Hungary, while its gas providers operate in the Transdanubian region.
 The Group provides nearly two and a half million customers with electricity and supplies gas to over half a million customers in 15 counties.
 In addition, the Group operates several state-of-the-art, environmentally friendly power plants with capacities under 100 MW in the country.
 The company is also a significant player on the domestic heating market as the heating provider and partner of several cities, towns and companies.

 Through its legal predecessors, E.ON has been present in Hungary since 1995; since 2000, E.ON Hungária Zrt has been the owner and coordinator of E.ON's activities in Hungary under the E.ON brand, in areas including power wholesaling and services for electricity and gas end-users.
 When Hungary's energy sector was privatized, the company acquired stakes in three power providers, namely, the Dél-dunántúli [South-Transdanubian], Tiszántúli [East-Hungarian], and Észak-dunántúli [North-Transdanubian] electricity suppliers, as well as the Közép-dunántúli [Central Transdanubian] and Dél-dunántúli [South Transdanubian] gas suppliers.